doingajob/FinalYearProject/README.md

 # FinalYearProject
-Code to Final Year Project - Polyp Detection and Segmetation
+Code to Final Year Project - Polyp Detection and Segmentation